 Would you trust a doctor who never looked at an X-ray or an MRI?
 How about a navigator that never looked at a map?

 What an X-ray is to a doctor, a price-volume chart is to a stock investor.
 Price changes are the result of the daily supply and demand in the large auction marketplaces that stock markets represent.
-MarketSmith founder, William J. O'Neil, was a pioneer in using stock charts to identify the optimal times to buy and sell stocks.
-The charts in the MarketSmith India application reflect his over 50 years of research on what is most important to making profitable investing decisions.
+Our founder, William J. O'Neil, was a pioneer in using stock charts to identify the optimal times to buy and sell stocks.
+The charts in our application reflect his research of over 50 years on what is most critical in making profitable investing decisions.

-In this post, we will go into detail on how to read our Daily and Weekly price charts and what the different indicators mean and how they can be valuable for your investing.
+In this section, we will go into detail on how to read our Daily and Weekly price charts and what the different indicators mean and how they can be valuable for your investing.

 To start, here is a visual overview of our weekly chart view for Android.
 Below we go into more detail of how to use these indicators.

 The two main components to our stock chart are the Price section at the top, and the Volume section below.

 In the Price section, the vertical price bars show you the stock's price range for that day (on a daily chart) or for the week (on a weekly chart).
 The horizontal slash shows you the stock's closing price.
 In general, you would prefer stocks that tend to close at the top of their ranges, a sign of strength.